Tuition for the full year at Midreshet Eshel from September to June is $26,000

 On the drop menu for programs be sure to choose Midreshet Eshel.

 At the end there will be a question if you are applying for a needs based scholarship the answer is yes.
-You will need to send your income tax returns to the school which we in turn send to Masa.
+You will need to send your income tax returns directly to MASA.

 US/NY students may be eligible for both State and Federal scholarships at fafsa.org